442nd Infantry Regiment: 232nd Engineer Combat Company

 The 232nd Engineer Combat Company was a unit from the 442nd Regimental Combat Team.
 Activated on February 7, 1943, at Camp Shelby, Mississippi, the 232nd was unique in that it was the only company in the United States Army that was made up entirely of Japanese Americans; the company was the first in the nation's history to be led by Nisei officers, with Captain Pershing Nakada taking command.
 The 232nd was small with the company consisting of around 204 enlisted men, 7 Nisei officers, and Nakada himself.
 The role of the combat engineers in the 232nd relied heavily on maintaining supply and communication lines for the army.
 In doing so, men of the 232nd swept the area for mines, built fortifications, constructed bridges and roads.
 After the completion of basic training, the 232nd would arrive in Italy on May 28, 1944, alongside the 442nd RCT.
 In July, Under the command of the 34th Infantry Division, the 232nd was tasked to remove German landmines placed along the roads leading to the town of Luciana.

 Apart from sweeping landmines, the engineers had the other job of clearing a path for the infantry to pass.
 On October 15, 1944, the 232nd encountered a roadblock of logs and trees near Bruyères, France.
 The men were tasked to clear the quarter-mile stretch of debris in order to establish a route for troop evacuation and supply.
 As the men worked, they faced enemy fire from four German machine gun nests.
 Prior to returning to the task of clearing the road, the 232nd with the help from the 100th Infantry Battalion engaged the German machine gun nests.
-With all four machine gun nests down, the 232nd spent around 8 and a half hours defusing landmines and removing fallen trees from the road before Allied infantry could push forward.
+With all four machine gun nests down, the 232nd spent around 8 1/2 hours defusing landmines and removing fallen trees from the road before Allied infantry could push forward.